mudhakar/bamba/bamba-9b-release.md

 ## Inference efficiency
 The **KV-cache bottleneck** is the biggest challenge for Large language models and the community has furiously pursued addressing this issue through different approaches - quantization, pruning for standard transformers and of course novel model architectures such as Mamba2, Linear transformers, and Retnets.
 Realizing inference gains at production time is non-trivial even for changes to standard transformers - typically needing custom kernels that scale with the problem size.
 One key reason to pursue Mamba2 architecture is to build on the momentum of availability of kernels in the community.
 This effort furthers the progress by fixing issues in the core Mamba2 kernels via the popular vLLM model serving framework.

-Our current progression of integration into vLLM can be tracked via [this PR]().
+Our current progression of integration into vLLM can be tracked via [this PR](https://github.com/vllm-project/vllm/pull/10909).
 We use this PR to benchmark the inference latencies against a typical transformer architecture; we pick Meta Llama 3.1 8B because of its popularity and that it will be highly optimized.
 We use an NVIDIA H100 80GB GPU for obtaining our measurements and use our measurement framework to obtain throughput in tokens/second.
 We pick input size as 1K tokens and generate varying outputs (from 2K to 64K) and at varying batch sizes.
+Even though the model is 20% bigger than Llama 3.1 8B, as batch size and sequence lengths increase, Bamba outperforms a similar sized transformer model by a margin of 2x.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/ed9901d5-7721-4158-8fc7-3106ae50097f" alt="Bamba-ratios" width="600" height="300">
 </p>

-[TODO: Summarize the issues in vLLM here]
+Our analysis indicates that on a H100 NVIDIA GPU, we expect 4-5x speedup when inference shifts to a memory bottleneck (which typically happens in production settings).
+However, we have not realized that in vLLM because of two primary reasons: (i) chunked pre-fill is not supported for Bamba and any Mamba2 based architectures, (ii) memory allocation is assuming standard transformer KV-cache, and (iii) kernels are not optimized for inference.
+These issues are being tracked [here](https://github.com/foundation-model-stack/bamba/issues/3).

 ## Model architecture
 We base our model architecture on the NVIDIA Hybrid Mamba2 with the following changes.